Jbleezy/BO1-Reimagined/README.md

 * Make sure powerups that are added later in a match are added in randomly on the remaining powerups of the current cycle
 * NML: make amount of zombies that spawn in the beginning consistent
 * Moon: fix sliding sound keep playing when off object
-* Try adding 1st person mode to DOA
+* DOA: add 1st person mode in settings
-* Mule Kick: make jingle work on all maps
+* DOA: make fates not randomized
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Add collision boxes near invincibilty spots on maps